its-d/terraform-aws-eks-microservice-framework/README.md

 ```

 Grafana access
-- After apply, retrieve the Grafana service/endpoint:
+- After apply, retrieve Grafana information using the Makefile convenience targets or Terraform outputs:
-  - `kubectl get svc -n monitoring` (service type depends on helm values; often ClusterIP with an ingress or LoadBalancer via AWS Load Balancer Controller)
-  - Or inspect Terraform outputs (if the grafana module exposes an output for the URL)
+  - `make outputs` (recommended — prints cluster and EFS outputs if available)
+  - `make grafana-url` (if configured in your Makefile) or inspect the AWS console for the Load Balancer URL exposed for Grafana
+- The repository intentionally avoids baking manual kubectl instructions into the standard deploy path — the platform deploys via Terraform (init/plan/apply) and application manifests should be managed by CI/GitOps or developer workflows outside of this Makefile-driven infra flow.

 ---